vectara/vectara-docs/www/docs/quickstart.md

    `.html`, `.rtf`, and `.epub` files.
 Review [supported file types](/docs/api-reference/indexing-apis/file-upload/file-upload-filetypes) for a full list.

-3. Select or drag and drop the pet policy document `PDF` into the index.
+3. Select or drag and drop the pet policy document `PDF` into the corpus.

 That's it! <Config v="names.product"/> has just ingested this important document!